-- If Activation type is rexec, the port number is read-only and fixed to 512. - If Activation type is baanlogin, the default port number is 7150.
-You can, however, select any other valid port number. - If Activation type is none, this port number must correspond with the port number used by the ottstpjcadaemon.
+- If Activation type is rexec, the port number is read-only and fixed to 512. - If Activation type is baanlogin or baanlogin_ssl, the default port number is 7150.
+You can, however, select any other valid port number. - If Activation type is none, this port number must correspond with the port number used by the ottstpicadaemon.

-User \
+User

-The user name used for authentication on the ERP application server
+The user name used for authentication on the ERP application server.
+This account is used when deploying BDEs.
+It is also used as the account for anonymous requests.

-Password \
+Password